microsoft/promptflow/examples/tutorials/flow-fine-tuning-evaluation/promptflow-quality-improvement.md

 ```bash
 pf flow test --flow ./basic-chat --inputs question="We are allowed to remove exactly one integer from the list $$-1,0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10,11,$$and then we choose two distinct integers at random from the remaining list.
 What number should we remove if we wish to maximize the probability that the sum of the two chosen numbers is 10?"
 ```
 The output is:
 ```json
 {
     "answer": "-1"
 }
 ```
-However, the correct answer is 5 (Don't be surprised if you got the correct answer, as the randiness of LLM).
-The output answer is incorrect!
+However, the correct answer is 5, so the output answer is incorrect!
+(Don't be surprised if you got the correct answer, as the randiness of LLM.
+You can try multiple times for different answers.)
 It indicates that we need to further evaluate the performance.
 Therefore, in the next step, we will test the flow with more math problems to better evaluate the quality.

 ### Evaluate the quality of your prompt